 But Canadians didn’t elect us to be craven, or to govern by headline.

-They expect us not to repeat yesterday’s grievous errors, but to embrace tomorrow’s solutions.
+They expect us to embrace tomorrow’s solutions, not repeat yesterday’s grievous errors.

 That’s what we’re doing today.

 At this morning’s cabinet meeting, we asked ourselves what we really meant by the national interest, and what we could best do to uphold it.